google/or-tools/cmake/README.md

 For ease of migration from legacy `make third_party` builds, CMake will also read the CPLEX installation path from the `UNIX_CPLEX_DIR` environment variable, if defined.

-### Enabling XPRESS Support

-To enable XPRESS support, configure with `-DUSE_XPRESS=ON` and `-DXPRESS_ROOT=/absolute/path/to/XPRESS/root/dir`, replacing `/absolute/path/to/XPRESS/root/dir` with the path to your XPRESS installation.
-`XPRESS_ROOT` can also be defined as an environment variable rather than an option at configure time.

 <a name="options"></a>